I love my kids, but I yell at them much more often than I’d like. What can I do to keep my cool when they act badly?

 1. STOP.
 As soon as you realize you’re sliding down a slippery slope, call a time out — for yourself.
-Hitting the pause button and walking the dog or splashing some cool water on your face will help you gather your wits and regain your footing.
+Hitting the pause button will help you gather your wits and regain your footing.

 2. Don’t take things personally.
 If you convince yourself that your children are deliberately trying to upset you, you’re likely to feel disrespected, underappreciated and mad.
-Take two steps back and remember that children sometimes do things they shouldn’t simply because they are tired, cranky or overstimulated.
-If you look at the bigger picture, you’ll find it easier to prevent a (grownup) meltdown.
+Remember that children sometimes do things they shouldn’t simply because they are tired, cranky or overstimulated.

 3. Avoid turning on “Mom TV.”
 Sometimes kids push our buttons for sheer entertainment value (“I wonder what Mom will do if I act like I didn’t hear her?”)
-Don’t help them turn up the volume on their favorite “show” by adding lots of extra drama.
-Walk away, if need be — but don’t reward your kids with a command performance when they provoke you on purpose.
+Walk away — don’t reward your kids with a command performance when they provoke you on purpose.

 4. Take care of yourself.
-Most of us find it much harder to stay even-tempered when we’re tired, hungry or in need of a break.
-If you find that anger is frequently getting the best of you, take a look at whether your nerves are frayed because you’ve been burning the candle at both ends.
+If you find that anger is frequently getting the best of you, take a look at whether you’ve been burning the candle at both ends.
 When you take care of yourself physically and emotionally, you’ll find it easier to handle the ups and downs of parenting.

 If you’d like practical support to reduce the yelling, negotiating and bribing, I can help you become the calm, connected Captain of the ship for your kids.
 Please check out my PWPS 6 Week Intensive course.